eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 # Deposit Services - Assemblers

-Developing a package provider primarily deals with extending or re-using `Assembler`-related abstract classes and implementations, but it helps to understand the context in which `Assembler`s operate.
-Assemblers are responsible for gathering custodial and supplemental resources associated with a submission and returning a stream of those resources, `PackageStream`, according to a packaging specification.
+Developing a package provider primarily deals with extending or re-using `Assembler`-related abstract classes and implementations, but it is helpful to understand the context in which `Assembler`s operate.
+Assemblers are responsible for gathering custodial and supplemental resources associated with a submission and returning a `PackageStream` of those resources according to a packaging specification.
 Deposit Services will then stream the package to a downstream repository via a `Transport`.

 ## Use Case

 An `Assembler` implementation is required for every packaging specification you wish to support.
-For example, if you want to produce [BagIt packages](https://tools.ietf.org/html/rfc8493) and [DSpace METS packages](https://wiki.duraspace.org/display/DSPACE/DSpaceMETSSIPProfile), you would need two `Assembler` implementations, each one responsible for producing packages that align with their respective specifications.
+For example, if you want to produce [BagIt packages](https://tools.ietf.org/html/rfc8493) and [DSpace METS packages](https://wiki.duraspace.org/display/DSPACE/DSpaceMETSSIPProfile), you would need two `Assembler` implementations, each responsible for producing packages that align with their respective specifications.

 Another reason to develop an `Assembler` is to control how the metadata of a submission is mapped into your package.
 For example, if your DSpace installation requires custom metadata elements, you would need to develop or extend an existing `Assembler` to include the custom metadata as appropriate to your environment, by way of implementing a custom Package Provider.

-One easy approach would be extending a base `Assembler` class without having to write something entirely new.
+One easy approach would be by extending a base `Assembler` class without having to write something entirely new.

 ## Quick Start